zuri-training/CC-Generator-Team127/contributing.md

     > Which pushes your changes to your online copy, after which you then open a pull request.

  * Opening pull request <br/>
-  Once you push the changes to your repo, the `Compare & pull request` button will appear in GitHub page of your repo Click on the button and make your request.
+  Once you push the changes to your repo, the `Compare & pull request` button will appear in the GitHub page of your repo Click on the `Compare & pull request` then create a pull requst.